Calories Burned Calculator

 Still not enough?
 You can also compare two activities to know which will help you lose more weight in less time.

 Prefer watching rather than reading?
 We made a video for you!
 Check it out below:

 What are calories?

 When you mention calories, people immediately think about nutrition, weight loss, and even health problems associated with being overweight, such as heart disease.
-This is because body fat and calories are very closely related.
-Body fat is the way our body stores energy for times of necessity, that is, body fat is how we store those extra calories that we ate but never burned.
-Fat is not necessarily a bad thing, as we explained in our healthy body fat calculator
+This reaction is because body fat and calories are very closely related.
+Body fat is the way our body stores energy for times of necessity.
+Body fat is how we store those extra calories that we ate but never burned.
+Fat is not necessarily a bad thing, as we explained in our healthy body fat calculator.

-There is a simple way to calculate calories from fat, which is based on the energy density of body fat.
+There is a simple way to calculate calories from fat based on body fat's energy density.
 Each kilogram of body fat stores about 7700 kcal.
-This equivalence is what allows the burned calories calculator to predict the weight loss derived from a certain exercise.
-However, this is just an oversimplification since "calories in vs calories out" is not the whole story when it comes to weight loss.
-We will go a bit more into details in a later section, for now, let's focus on the calculator.
+This equivalence allows the burned calories calculator to predict the weight loss derived from a certain exercise.
+However, this is just an oversimplification since "calories in vs. calories out" is not the whole story when it comes to weight loss.
+We will go a bit more into the details in a later section.
+For now, let's focus on the calculator.

 As you may have guessed, every exercise needs a different amount of energy.
-The number of calories burned walking is smaller than running or cycling.
+The number of calories burned by walking is smaller than by running or cycling; and, e.g., burpees burn even more calories (see burpee calorie calculator).
 This energy expenditure is typically expressed in

-MET - the Metabolic Equivalent of a Task.
-This measure tells you how many calories you burn per hour of activity and per one kilogram of body weight.
+MET – the metabolic equivalent of a task.
+This measure tells you how many calories you burn per hour of activity, per one kilogram of body weight.

 Our calorie burn calculator uses the formula above for the most accurate estimation of calories burned.
 If you want to run your calculations by hand, you can also use a simplified version of this equation: